-- Use institutional data sources to examine and evaluate progress to degree metrics and comparison to peers. - What efforts have been made to improve progress to degree performance and completion rates? - Do students from educationally underrepresented groups (racial/ethnic minority, low-income, first generation in college) succeed in the program at rates comparable to other students?
-How are equity gaps addressed?
+- Use institutional data sources to examine and evaluate progress to degree metrics and comparison to peers. - What efforts have been made to improve progress to degree performance and completion rates? - Are students succeeding within the program at rates comparable in similar programs at competitor institutions? - What impediments to success might be contributing to lack of progress or non-completion?